 To investigate the feasibility of avoiding allocating more radio resource than needed, the following aspects need to be considered:

-- Whether and how to assist NG-RAN node to determine the same content is delivered by broadcast MBS Sessions from different 5G CNs?
+- Whether and how to assist shared NG-RAN node to determine the same content is delivered by broadcast MBS Sessions from different 5G CNs?

-- Whether and how to assist NG-RAN node to determine which PLMN is used to broadcast the MBS session data?
+- Whether and how to assist shared NG-RAN node to determine which PLMN is used to broadcast the MBS session data?

 - Which entity (e.g., AF or other NFs) could provide the assistance parameters to the shared NG-RAN if needed?

 - Whether and how to enable the UE to receive the broadcast content from the broadcast PLMN when the UE camps on cells of other PLMNs?

+- How to ensure that all UEs from the multiple MOCN PLMNs will be able to have the security material required in order to be able to “consume” the content?

+- Related to above how to ensure that each of the multiple MOCN PLMNs will be able to independently perform “access control” to the content based on their subscription of their UE?

-NOTE: The feasibility of radio resource utilization optimization will be determined by RAN WGs.
+NOTE 1: The feasibility of radio resource utilization optimization will be determined by RAN WGs.

+NOTE 2: Collaboration with SA3 is required